• Skip to main content

 Tampa Bay Hotel – Henry B. Plant Museum.

-The jewel of the Henry Plant train, steamship, hotel empire is the Tampa Bay Hotel.
+The jewel of the Henry Plant train, steamship, and hotel empire is the Tampa Bay Hotel.
 Just across the river from downtown, it was the winter address for many northerners.
 At the cost of $2,500,000 from his own pocket (a lot of money in the 1880s), he builds this palace.
 With more than 500 rooms, it has the latest amenities, including electricity and telephones, in every guest room.

-The grounds would cover 150 acres with golf, tennis courts, boathouse, stables, hunting and fishing grounds, and more.
-During the Spanish-American War, Plant convinces the United States military to use the hotel as a base of operations.
+The grounds would cover 150 acres with golf, tennis courts, a boathouse, stables, hunting and fishing grounds, and more.
+During the Spanish-American War, Plant convinced the United States military to use the hotel as a base of operations.
 The soldiers would camp on the grounds.
 High-ranking officers would have a hotel room.
 As a colonel, Teddy Roosevelt rates a room.

 The Flagler Museum takes up the southeast wing of the building.
 It remains as it was in 1930.
 You can arrange a private tour or just explore the museum.